 - What are the Most Common Bike Rider Injuries?

 - What Do I Do After a Cycling Accident?

 - How Do I Choose the Right Cycling Accident Lawyer?

 - Notable Case Results for Cyclists

 Also see our map of Bicycle Accidents throughout California Here.

 Looking at data from the Statewide Integrated Traffic Records System, there was a total of 714 reported bike collisions in 2015 in San Diego County.
 These numbers have been decreasing since 2014, which had a total of 800 collisions reported.

-How Many Bike Accidents Deaths Each Year in San Diego?
+How Many Bike Accident Deaths Happen Each Year in San Diego?

 We unfortunately see bike riders victim to bike collision deaths every year in San Diego.
 How many are reported each year?
 Going back to 2007, here’s an annual breakdown of bike collision fatalities that happened in SD: